adamyg/aspell-win32/README.md

 # aspell-win32

+GNU Aspell [http://aspell.net] is a Free and Open Source spell checker designed to eventually replace Ispell.
+It can either be used as a library or as an independent spell checker.
+Its main feature is that it does a superior job of suggesting possible replacements for a misspelled word than just about any other spell checker out there for the English language.

-The following packages need to be installed to build this package:
+The following packages need to be installed to build this package, based on aspell 0.60.8:

   * cmake
   * cygwin or msys